-All film submissions must have been completed after December of 2014.
-All entries must be original works, no adaptations.
+All submissions must be original works, no “fan films” or adaptations.
 (Unless adapted from the film-maker’s own original story/novel or a work that is the public domain.)
-Parody films are accepted for this genre.

-Entries are judged by a panel who make the decisions of Official Selections and Jury Prize winners.
+Entries are judged by a panel who make the decisions regarding Jury Prize winners.
 The judges decisions are final and may not be disputed.